DiomedesDominguez/MXChip-Workshop/Steps/SendingTheTemperature.md

 * Open the *Explorer* and locate the *AZURE IOT HUB DEVICES* section.
 * Expand this and right click on your device.
-* Select *Start Monitoring D2C Message*.
-D2C is short for Device to Cloud.
+* Select *Start Monitoring Built-in Event Endpoint*.

   ![Selecting the Start Monitoring D@C message menu option](../Images/StartMonitoringD2C.png)